 Johnny Rhodes vs. Fred Ettish

-Rhodes defeated a 6’5” goliath in his preliminary fight, earning him a match-up with Ettish, an alternate filling in for the injured-in-victory Frank Hamaker, who looks like 14 year old wearing a fake mustache.
+Rhodes defeated a 6’5” goliath in his preliminary fight, earning him a match-up with Ettish, an alternate filling in for the injured-in-victory Frank Hamaker, who looks like a 14-year-old wearing a fake mustache.
 This should end well.
 “I have absolute faith in my system of Kenpo,” Ettish says, a faith he will shortly come to learn is entirely misplaced.
 Ettish comes across the cage toward Rhodes looking very much like Kip from Napoleon Dynamite, and fighting very much like Kip from Napoleon Dynamite, as he attempts to karate chop Rhodes in the fist.

 Ettish is down and butt scooting, with little chops at the legs, and Kilmeade asks how Ettish should get up to his feet.
 Definitely facing backwards, away from Rhodes, is the expert analysis.
 Rhodes gets tired of feet swatting at his ankles and hammers on Ettish, opening a cut, then knees him in the dome several times as Ettish tries to stand.
 He uses Ettish’s hair to set up getting an arm across the throat in an odd combination of side control and a guillotine, and Perry remarks that one arm is all you need for the choke.
 This would be the point I’d make fun of him for that comment were the chokee not Fred Ettish, who taps.
 The “impressive” label is summarily slapped on Rhodes performance, as he really did show he had the ability to beat up an adolescent.